Serrin/Celestra-beta/README.md

 `randomFloat([max]);` | Get a random float number value within 0 and max value.
 Without parameter the maximum value is 100.
 `randomFloat(<min>,<max>);` | Get a random float number value within min and max value.
 `randomBoolean();` | Get a random boolean value.
 The return value is `true` or `false`.
-`randomString([length[,specialCharactersEnabled=false]]);` | Generate a random string.
+`randomString([length[,specialCharactersEnabled=false]]);` | __DEPRECATED in v5.5.2__ <br>Generate a random string.
 The length parameter is optional and can be a number and the default value is 100.
 The specialCharactersEnabled parameter is optional and can be a boolean and the default value is false.
 Return the generated string.
 `inRange(<value>,<min>,<max>);`| This function determines whether the provided value is between the min and max values.
 All of the parameters are mandatory and have to be number.
 The return value is boolean.
 `b64Encode(<string>);` | Unicode compatible string to base64 converter.
 Return the encoded string.
 `b64Decode(<string>);` | Unicode compatible base64 to string converter.
 Return the original string.